d3vilh/raspberry-gateway/README.md

   5. Make copies of the configuration files and modify them for your enviroment:
       ```shell
-      yes | cp -p example.inventory.ini inventory.ini
+      yes | cp -p example.inventory.yml inventory.yml
       yes | cp -p example.config.yml config.yml
       ```
-  6. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up. **Double check** that the `ansible_user` is correct for your setup.
+  6. Modify `inventory.yml` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up. **Double check** that the `ansible_user` is correct for your setup.
   7. Modify `config.yml` to **enabe or disable desired containers** to be installed on your Pi:
      **To enable** Prtainer - change `enable_portainer: false` option to `enable_portainer: true` and vs to disable.
       > **Note**: To make all necesary changes: `nano config.yml`, save the file - `Ctrl+O` and `Ctrl+X` to exit.